MsBadison/Vigenere_Cipher/README.md

 The plain text and key will be converted to uppercase.

-If the key is shorter than the plain text, the key will be looped.
+If the key is shorter than the plain/cipher text, the key will be looped.